-2M PUBLISHED INFORMATION AND PROVISION OF CERTIFICATES
+3K PUBLISHED INFORMATION AND PROVISION OF CERTIFICATES

-- 1. The determination of final results and the classification of University awards are subject always to ratification by the University Committee of Senate and will be regarded as provisional until ratified. - With the exception of special cases recommended to the University Committee of Senate via the Classification and Assessment Review Board, the college may notify students of their provisional results following the college board, but these results are not final until ratified by the Committee of Senate. - 3.
+- 1. The determination of final results of University awards are subject always to ratification by the University Committee of Senate and will be regarded as provisional until ratified. - 2.
+With the exception of special cases recommended to the University Committee of Senate via the Classification and Assessment Review Board, the college may notify students of their provisional results following the college board, but these results are not final until ratified by the Committee of Senate. - 3.
 Following ratification of award results, the college will provide students with a Higher Education Academic Record (HEAR) or transcript of their results which will conform in scope and layout to principles agreed by University Senate. - 4.
 The University is responsible for producing and issuing certificates for all awards, which will be distributed according to agreed procedures.

-2N REPEAT MODULES, PERIODS OF STUDY OR WHOLE PROGRAMMES OF STUDY
+3L REPEAT MODULES, PERIODS OF STUDY OR WHOLE PROGRAMMES OF STUDY

-1. With the exception of level 4 students, it is University policy that no student shall be given an unfair advantage over fellow students through being allowed to automatically repeat individual modules, periods of study or a whole programme of study.
-Exceptional permission to repeat work may be granted in cases where a student's academic performance has been adversely affected by personal, health or financial problems and where such cases have been properly documented.
-Such permission may be granted by the relevant college-level committee/board
+- 1. It is University policy that no student shall be given an unfair advantage over fellow students through being allowed to automatically repeat individual modules, periods of study or a whole programme of study. - 2.
+It is University policy that no student shall normally be allowed to automatically replace modules in which they have failed or performed poorly by taking a different module in order to achieve better marks. - 3.
+Exceptional permission to repeat or replace elements of study may be granted in cases where a student's academic performance has been adversely affected by personal, health or financial problems and where such cases have been properly documented.
+Such permission may be granted by the relevant college-level committee/board responsible for the review of students' results, the relevant committee/board responsible for the consideration of intercalations or by the relevant person/body in the college with responsibility for hearing student appeals at the final stage.